 THURSDAY Meetings and the COVID-19 Pandemic

-These talks are run using Zoom video conferencing software - see our GROUPS page for more information on Zoom.
-Ealing U3A has now purchased a large user Zoom licence so we can accommodate 500 participants but, for those unable to access the talk 'live', we will record each talk and make the recording available to our members afterwards.
+The talks are run using Zoom video conferencing software - see our GROUPS page for more information on Zoom.
+Ealing U3A has now purchased a large user Zoom licence so we can accommodate 500 participants but, for those unable to access the talk 'live', we plan to record each talk and make the recording available to our members afterwards.

 Following up on Jean's talk in November 2019 - which looked (amongst other things) at how new words in English are often created using Latin or Greek roots with a variety of affixes - this talk will build on that view by examining how English words have originated from societal factors such as social practices, new professions, progress in science and technology and new attitudes and mindsets.

-We will examine the use of word play such as riddles, including a range of Anglo-Saxon examples.
+Jean will examine the use of word play such as riddles, including a range of Anglo-Saxon examples.
 This is followed by looking at social practices, linguistic class war and modern lexical controversies regarding dictionaries for children.
-We move on to examining scientific words and consideration of words of the year, decade and century.
-We’ll finish with words emerging from new mindsets, including the new ‘corona lexicon’.
+Moving on to examining scientific words and consideration of words of the year, decade and century, Jean will finish with words emerging from new mindsets, including the new ‘corona lexicon’.